 |Thefts ||1,581 ||1,672 ||1,843 ||1,751 |

 | per 100,000 ||3416.2 ||3612.9 ||3982.4 ||3783.6 |

 | per 100,000 ||172.9 ||244.2 ||224.7 ||203.1 |

 | ||284.2 ||297.6 ||324.1 ||313.0 |

 Based on data reported by over 4,000 weather stations

-Newark-area historical tornado activity is near New Jersey state average.
-It is 33% smaller than the overall U.S. average.
+Newark-area historical tornado activity is slightly below Ohio state average.
+It is 17% greater than the overall U.S. average.

 Airports certified for carrier operations nearest to Newark:

 - PORT COLUMBUS INTL (about 33 miles; COLUMBUS, OH; ID: CMH)